arc-archive/web-sdk/README.md

 As long as this notice is here the polyfill and the component won't work.

-## What is WebSDK?
+## WebSDK primitive

-In short, it's a way to generate an SDK for REST API at runtime using any of standardized API specifications like RAML or OAS.
+It's a way to generate an SDK for REST API at runtime using any of standardized API specifications like RAML or OAS.
+The browser handles API model parsing process and generating JavaScript interface to interact with remote resource.

 ## Benefits of WebSDK